 Starting the day by stepping onto the scale to determine how well you’re “measuring up” is a setup for binge eating.
 Letting the number on the scale dictate what you do with food is in exact opposition to the principles that will help you recover from your disordered relationship with food.

 Letting a number on the scale be the determinant for what food you put in your body serves to disconnect you from your internal cues, physiological needs, and pleasures.
 It ultimately doesn’t teach you what you really need to know.

 3. Stop Trying To Be Perfect

-Perfection is not truly achievable, and certainly not sustainable, any perceived failure, disappointment, or setback, often sends people spiraling.
-Harsh punishments like restrictive eating (which will set you up for a binge episode later on), or depriving yourself of pleasures in others ways often follow the feeling of “failure” that inevitably arises when we try to be perfect.
+Perfection is not truly achievable, and certainly not sustainable.
+Any perceived failure, disappointment, or setback, often sends people spiraling.
+Harsh punishments like restrictive eating (which will set you up for a binge episode later on), or depriving yourself of pleasures in other ways often follow the feeling of “failure” that inevitably arises when we try to be perfect.
 Other times, instead of punishing ourselves through deprivation, we get the “screw-it” voice in our head, that says “Well, I messed up, may as well keep going, I’m never going to get control of my eating.”
-This “screw-it” voice gives us permission to do something destructive by telling us we are weak and can’t do any better — it’s a “why bother” attitude and feeds into the part of ourselves that doesn’t think we are worth recovery.
+This “screw-it” voice gives us permission to do something destructive by telling us we are weak and can’t do any better.
+It’s a “why bother” attitude and feeds into the part of ourselves that doesn’t think we are worth recovery.

 4. Get Your Body In Balance

 When your body is out of balance it throws your hunger cues out of whack.
 In order to get your cues back on track, it is important to follow the DBT PLEASE skills by: